 (4) as provided for the applicable conduct under chapter 109A if the offense would constitute an offense under chapter 109A (without regard to whether the offense was committed in the special maritime and territorial jurisdiction of the United States or in a federal prison); and

-(5) for not more than 5 years, in any other case, or both fined and imprisoned.
+(5) for not more than five years, in any other case, or both fined and imprisoned.

-(6) Whoever commits the crime of stalking in violation of a temporary or permanent civil or criminal injunction, restraining order, no-contact order, or other order described in section 2266 of title 18, United States Code, shall be punished by imprisonment for not less than 1 year.
+(6) Whoever commits the crime of stalking in violation of a temporary or permanent civil or criminal injunction, restraining order, no-contact order, or another order described in section 2266 of title 18, United States Code, shall be punished by imprisonment for not less than one year.

 Florida domestic violence offenses are investigated and prosecuted by various state and local law enforcement agencies.
 Some common Florida statutes criminalizing domestic violence include: